codetriplett/stew/preview/stew.md

 }
 ```

 Objects can be used to group fields.
-The '' property is used to set a Label for the object.
+Click the down arrow to expand the fields.
+The '' property is used to set a Label for the object in the form.

 ```demo form
 {